DixitArora-MSFT/Messaging-for-SaaS-Workload-on-Azure/Messaging-Outline.md

 - Selecting an appropriate messaging model for multi-tenant SaaS applications is essential to enable secure, scalable, asynchronous messaging and event-driven communication.
     - Independent software vendors (ISVs) must carefully evaluate the right messaging solution to meet the demands of a multi-tenant SaaS environment.
-    - ISVs should consider factors such as the nature of the events and messages, scalability requirements, event routing complexity, latency tolerance, and operational overhead..
+    - ISVs should consider factors such as the nature of the events and messages, scalability requirements, event routing complexity, latency tolerance, and operational overhead.

-## Federated Identity
+## Select a messaging platform

-- If your customer requirements dictate that you must allow them to bring their own identity provider, how you do that is important.
+- Choosing the right messaging service for your SaaS workload is essential, yet the variety of options available in Azure can make the decision feel overwhelming.
-- You should have a good understanding of how many identity providers you need to scale to.
-A solution that fits 100 unique identity providers is very different from one that fits 100,000.
+- The ideal service depends on factors like message type, application architecture, scalability requirements, performance needs, and tenant isolation.
-- BYOIdP gets complex and expensive.
-Make sure you factor that into your business model.
+- What works best for one application might not suit another, so it’s important to align your choice with the specific messaging requirements of your workload.

 ## Delegated Permissions